stertooy/build-pkg/README.md

 # build-pkg

-This GitHub action builds a gap package.
+This GitHub action builds a GAP package.

 ## Usage